-The African Burial Ground National Monument offers off-site and on-site presentations.
-Groups of 10 or larger can arrange reservations for a ranger-led tour.
+The African Burial Ground National Monument offers off-site, on-site, and virtual ranger-led presentations.
 Reservations are neccessary to ensure adequate preparation and staff availability.
 On-site presentations may be scheduled collectively or individually.

-On-site presentations in the visitor center consist of a 60-minute program led by NPS staff.
-The program includes a 20-minute film, an orientation to the exhibits, and an opportunity for self led exploration of the center's interactive elements.
+The Guided AFBG Tour consists of a 90-minute program led by NPS staff.
+The program includes a 20-minute film, an orientation to the exhibits, and an opportunity for self led exploration of the visitor center's interactive elements.
 The Guided AFBG Tour also includes a 30-minute Guided Outdoor Memorial Tour in the spring and summer, or a Guided Art Tour in the fall and winter.

-If you have any questions regarding visitation to the African Burial Ground National Monument or the reservation process please call (212)238-4367.
+If you have questions regarding visitation to African Burial Ground National Monument or the reservation process, please call (212)238-4367.

 Discover the African Burial Ground National Monument: A Lightning Lesson from Teaching with Historic Places

 A lightning lesson from teaching with historic places has officially launched on the National Park Service website.
 This is the lesson plan.
 If you use it with your students, give us your feedback.
 We appreciate it!

 In the lesson, students analyze a map of colonial New York before “digging” into experiences of enslaved people in the city and investigating the role of archeology in the historic cemetery's rediscovery.
 Students will examine evidence of how Africans and African Americans honored the deceased at the site over the centuries.
 With this information, students will develop theories about the influence of the Historic Preservation Act of 1966, the African diaspora, and how cultural traditions give meaning to life and death.